-CEO, International Speake, Analyst, Facilitator, Emerging Stronger, United Kingdom
+CEO, International Speaker, Analyst, Facilitator, Emerging Stronger, United Kingdom

 Laura Overton is an author, facilitator and award-winning learning analyst dedicated to uncovering and sharing progressive practices that add strategic business value.
 She led a 15-year global research programme that explored impactful learning strategies.
 Her work through #Learningchangemakers and Emerging Stronger continue to support and inform the changing world of workplace learning.

-Senior Account Director, Member of the ICoBC Executive Committee, LinkedIn, International Council on Badges and Credentials [ICoBC], Germany
+Member of the Executive Committee, International Council on Badges and Credentials [ICoBC], Germany

 Professor & Principal consultant, Education Alchemists Ltd, UK